International Brotherhood of Teamsters

 - Per-capita tax disbursements: $2,218,045

-Local 120 is the clearest verified local annual-filing example in this review, and it is useful precisely because it shows the limit of the public record.
-The local is plainly substantial, but it is not a Sun Country-only labor organization, so its filing cannot be read as a pure Sun Country flight-attendant service-return scorecard.
+Local 120 is useful precisely because it shows the limit of the public record: it is clearly a substantial local treasury, but it is not a Sun Country-only balance sheet, so it cannot be read as a pure flight-attendant service-return scorecard.

 Republic / Mesa Joint Representation Arrangement